|Film Title/Year/Director/Length/Studio, Setting (or Time Period) and Brief Description|

 At Fort Starke, a one-troop cavalry post, and on-patrol, after Custer's defeat in 1876

-The second of Ford's "Cavalry Trilogy" and the director's personal favorite of the three.
-Noted for gorgeous Technicolor Oscar-winning cinematography by Winton C. Hoch (the film's sole nomination and win).
+The second of Ford's "Cavalry Trilogy" and the director's personal favorite of the three (preceded by Fort Apache (1948) and followed by Rio Grande (1950) which were in black and white).
+Noted for gorgeous Technicolor Oscar-winning cinematography by Winton C. Hoch (the film's sole nomination and win), and filmed in his favorite scenic locale - Monument Valley.

-An autumnal western in which John Wayne played retirement-age cavalry Captain Nathan Cutting Brittles, who prevented a large-scale Indian uprising following the Battle of the Little Big Horn that massacred Custer and his men.
+An autumnal and sentimental western in which John Wayne played retirement-age cavalry Captain Nathan Cutting Brittles, serving at Fort Starke, a one-troop cavalry post, in 1876.
+His final goal was to prevent a large-scale Indian uprising following the Battle of the Little Big Horn that massacred Custer and his men of the 7th Cavalry.
+In one sunset scene, soon-to-be retired Capt.
+Brittles sat at the gravestone of his wife Mary Cutting Brittles and spoke to her while he watered the flowers.

 (chronological by film title)